brovie96/trailingwhitespace.vim/README.md

 your lines, this plugin will highlight it so that you can notice and remove it as you edit.
 If you have a lot of trailing whitespace to remove, this plugin also includes a function that will remove all the trailing whitespace from a buffer.
+This function uses `sed` on Unix-based systems for better speed and performance, but falls back to Vimscript on other OS versions.
 The highlighting requires `syntax enable` in your Vim configuration.

 ### Origin
 This started out as a bit of [my own Vim config][my Vim config], but then it